rougin/combustor/README.md

 ### `app_path`

 This property specifies the `application` directory.
-It may updated to a directory as long it can detect the `config/config.php` file:
+It may updated to any directory (e.g., `acme/application`, `acme/config`, etc.) as long it can detect the `config/config.php` file from the defined directory:

 ``` yaml
 # combustor.yml